Dengue Fever Testing

 How is it used?

-Dengue fever testing is used to determine whether a person with symptoms and recent potential exposure to dengue has been infected.
-The infection is difficult to diagnose without laboratory tests because symptoms may initially resemble other diseases, such as malaria.
-Two types of testing are available:
+Dengue fever testing is used to determine whether a person with signs and symptoms and recent potential exposure has been infected with the dengue virus.
+The infection is difficult to diagnose without laboratory tests because symptoms may initially resemble those of other diseases, such as chikungunya infection.
+Two primary types of testing are available:

 When is it ordered?